xT0mR0x/mach_msg-server-client-IPC/README.md

 Server Functionalities:
-		- Communication through mach messaging
+		- Communication through mach messaging.
-                - Receive messages from client
+                - Receive messages from client.
-		- send the same data back to the client process
+		- Send the same data back to the client process.
+		- The server will create a file in the documents folder whenever a message received
+		- Save the messgae content to the file.
+		- The file will be saved under the process ID name which is represent the Client ID.
+		- If the server will get the same data, the file will be deleted automatically.
-		- Visible by other processes
+		- Visible by other processes.
-		- Cannot be blocked by a single client
+		- Cannot be blocked by a single client.
-		- Send/receive data up to 1024 bytes
+		- Send/receive data up to 1024 bytes.

 Client:
 	  the client should be able to
-		- find the server
+		- find the server.
-		- send data to server
+		- send data to server.
-		- receive the same data back from server
+		- receive the same data back from server.
-		- check that the data is the same
+		- check that the data is the same.

     # To compile the code use: clang -framework Foundation main.m